Understanding Your Degree Evaluation

 - University Core (U-Core) Requirements

-44 credits of liberal arts courses (including service learning and cultural diversity requirements).
+11 liberal arts courses + the Community-Engaged Learning (CEL) and Cultural Diversity requirements.
 All USF students must complete the U-Core.

 - Business Core Requirements

-42 credits of foundational business courses that all business majors must complete.
+44 credits of foundational courses that all business majors must complete.

 - Major Course Requirements

-20-24 credits of required upper division major-specific and elective courses in your business major.
+20-24 credits of required upper division major-specific courses.

 Next, you'll see the Business Core requirements.
-These are foundational business courses that all business majors (regardless of the major) must complete.
+These are foundational courses that all business majors must complete to graduate.

-Tip: Business core courses can be taken in any order (not numerical order) as long as you meet the course's prerequisites and class standing requirements.
+Tip: Business Core courses can be taken in any order as long as you meet course prerequisites and class standing requirements.

-Finally, the upper division major course work is listed (20-24 credits, depending on the major)
+Finally, your required upper division major coursework is listed (20-24 credits, depending on major).

 Planning Your Course Schedule

-When planning your course schedule you should click the course number for any course that is listed as "still needed" to see the course prerequisites for that course.
+When planning your course schedule, click the course number for any course that is listed as "still needed" to view the course prerequisites for it.

-The summary reveals the course's prerequisites: BUS 202 and BUS 204.
-You can also see that section 02 has 10 remaining seats open seats for Summer 2018.
+For instance: if you click on BUS 308, the summary reveals the course's prerequisites: BUS 202, BUS 204, and BUS 205.
+You will also see the remaining open seats for each course section.

-- If you already completed BUS 202 but hadn't yet taken BUS 204, then you would know that you would need to enroll in BUS 204 the next term so you could take BUS 308 the following term.
+- If you have already completed BUS 202 but not BUS 204, then you would know that you need to enroll in BUS 204 for the next term so you can take BUS 308 the following term.

-- If you hadn't taken either BUS 202 or BUS 204, then you would click on the course number BUS 202 and BUS 204 to look up the prerequisites for both BUS 202 and BUS 204 to determine if there are any additional prerequisites you would need to take in order to be eligible to enroll in BUS 202 and BUS 204.
-Then, you can plan your course sequencing.
+- If you haven't taken either BUS 202 or BUS 204, then you would click on BUS 202 and BUS 204 to look up the prerequisites for both courses to determine if there are any additional prerequisites that you need to take before enrolling in BUS 202 and BUS 204.